Nonprofit Partner Guide

 Do we have to elect our matched candidate?

 No – BoardLead does not require you to elect the candidates we present to your organization.
 While we do our best to make matches that appear strong on paper, we trust you to decide whether they are ultimately right for your organization.
-We do, however, ask that you meet with each candidate BoardLead matches you to.
+We do, however, ask that you meet with each candidate BoardLead matches to your organization.

-Is my organization guaranteed a candidate match through BoardLead?
+Is it possible to not get a match through BoardLead?

 Will candidates be interested in my organization’s cause area?